 What is adverse credit?

-How do I know if I have an adverse credit history?
+How can I tell if I have adverse credit?

 To find out whether you have adverse credit, you’ll have to gain access to your annual credit report.
-You can do so by getting a free report from one of three main credit reference agencies:
+You can do so by checking with one of the three main credit reference agencies:

 The effects of adverse credit